-Schubert, The Bard and the Lady.
-Splendor, Amsterdam
+The Bard and the Lady - Splendor, Amsterdam

-On 19th December 2017, Alistair together with Mattijs van de Woerd (baritone), Nicola Wemyss (mezzo-soprano) and Shuann Chai (piano) will be exploring Schubert and his settings of Scottish texts, namely his Ossian Lieder as well as his settings of Scott's 'Lady of the Lake'.
-The performance will be taking place at the Splendor, Amsterdam, and further details can be found here.
+On 19th December 2017, Alistair together with Mattijs van de Woerd (baritone), Nicola Wemyss (mezzo-soprano) and Shuann Chai (piano) performed Schubert's catalogue of Scottish songs - namely his seldom performed Ossian Lieder as well as his settings of Scott's 'Lady of the Lake' - held at the Splendor, Amsterdam.
+Further details can be found here.

 German Song Lecture / Workshop.
 Tokyo, Japan

 In September and October 2017, Alistair performed and discussed upon a range of songs from the German song repertoire (including a section devoted to German Song & Poetry of the British Isles) as part of a 3-day lecture / workshop series hosted by NPO Triton Arts Network and taking place at Tokyo's Harumi Triton Square.

 Morning Blossoms - ODD Continent.
 Netherlands Tour